-We already know we’ll have to wait until at least 2019 to see Cannon Lake, but when in 2019?
+Either way we’ll have to wait until at least 2019 to see Cannon Lake, or whatever it’s called now, but when in 2019?
 Well, we don’t know yet, but we did get our hands on a leaked Intel roadmap that shows Coffee Lake Refresh being Intel’s main platform through Q2 2019.
 But, given Intel’s recent supply issues, we could see the release pushed back to the latter half of 2019 or even 2020.

 Intel probably isn’t going to rock the boat too much here.
 We expect prices to fall in line with the current lineup of 8th-generation Coffee Lake processors.
 We’ve taken the liberty of listing some of the prices here.